myatmyintzuthin/Cotton-Plant-Disease-Classification-Web-Application/README.md

 - To run Flask app, just run [app.py](https://github.com/myatmyintzuthin/Cotton-Plant-Disease-Classification-Web-Application/blob/main/app.py).
 - Please make sure that you did not change any folder name in this repo.

-## Credits
-Thank you, my teammates @ Sakshi053 and @ Prachigupta0305.